Powers (comics): Secret Identity (Powers Vol. 2, #19–24)

 Walker and Pilgrim investigate the murder of Queen Noir's husband Strike.
-Queen Noir is the leader of a team called "The Heroes" which had emerged during the Legends Arc.
+Queen Noir is the leader of a team called "The Heroes" which had emerged during the "Legends" arc.
 As the investigation continues, more and more members of The Heroes are killed, and evidence points to Queen Noir as the prime suspect.
 During the case, Pilgrim discovers that Walker has powers, and then disappears.

-The 25 Coolest Dead Superheroes of All Time (Powers Vol. 2, #25–30)
+The 25 Coolest Dead Superheroes of All Time (Powers Vol. 2, #25–30 and Annual 2008)

 A "Powers Virus" spreads throughout the city, and numerous young girls are falling victim to it.
-Pilgrim is the primary suspect, as the powers she contracted in the Legends Arc are revealed to be a strain of the virus.
+Pilgrim is the primary suspect, as the powers she contracted in the "Legends" arc are revealed to be a strain of the virus.
 Walker attempts to discover the source of the epidemic while Pilgrim does her own investigation.
 Pilgrim is exonerated when she helps crack the case, and instead of dealing with the bad publicity that revealing all her activities would bring, she is essentially bought off by the city and leaves the force.

 Z (Powers Vol. 3, #1–6)

-A year after the end of the last arc, Walker and his new partner Enki Sunrise investigate the murder of Z, whom Walker teamed up with in World War 2.
+A year after the end of the last arc, Walker and his new partner Enki Sunrise investigate the murder of Z, whom Walker teamed up with in World War II.
 Sunrise continues her covert Internal Affairs-directed investigation of Walker, but slowly becomes more hesitant to inform on him.
 Walker proposes to his girlfriend Heather, but she is receiving visions detailing a forthcoming apocalyptic battle, and leaves without telling him she is pregnant.
 Pilgrim returns to Chicago, now a member of the F.B.I.'s powers task force.